dimi-fn/Various-Data-Science-Scripts/BI/README.md

 Staging areas and containers for datasets, reports, dashboards, and dataflows.

 There are two types:
-1) `My workspace`: personal workspace for any PowerBI customer to collaborate with your content.
+1) `My workspace`: personal workspace for any Power BI customer to collaborate with your content.
 Only you have access to "my workspace".
 2) `Workspaces`: they are used to collaborate and share content with colleagues.
-Requirement: workspace members need PowerBI Pro licenses.
+Requirement: workspace members need Power BI Pro licenses.

 ### Apps

-* Collection of dashboards and reports to deliver *key metrics* to PowerBI consumers
+* Collection of dashboards and reports to deliver *key metrics* to Power BI consumers

 * Although apps are interactive, consumers (and colleagues who have access to those) cannot edit them.
 However they do not need Pro licenses to access the apps.